fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Jinn and Magic

-In other instances, the Quran tells about Pagan Arabs, calling jinn for help, instead of God.
-The Quran reduced the status of jinn from that of tutelary deities to that of minor spirits, usually paralleling humans.
+The Quran tells about Pagan Arabs, calling jinn for help, instead of God.

     And they followed [instead] what the devils had recited during the reign of Solomon.
 It was not Solomon who disbelieved, but the devils disbelieved, teaching people magic and that which was revealed to the two angels at Babylon, Harut and Marut.
 But the two angels do not teach anyone unless they say, "We are a trial, so do not disbelieve [by practicing magic]."